Conservation groups

 The group is a registered charity (Registered Charity No 1106819) and is carrying out conservation work in Cliddesden and the surrounding area.

 The objectives of the group are to Conserve, Enhance, Regenerate, and Create a thriving natural environment, including the flora and fauna, in and around Cliddesden for the benefit of the community.
-This includes such activities as creating or improving habitats for wildlife, plants and trees, educating the community in environmental matters, and representing the community environmental interest to decision makers, official bodies and others who may have influence on or affect the environment.
+Activities include creating or improving habitats for wildlife, plants and trees, educating the community in environmental matters, and representing the community environmental interest to decision makers, official bodies and others who may have influence on or affect the environment.

-The work includes tree planting, hedgerow maintenance and bulb planting.
-The group also organises educational events and excursions.
+Work includes tree planting, hedgerow maintenance, bulb planting and organising educational events and excursions.

 Contact details